 “The Burghers of Calais” by Auguste Rodin

 “The Burghers of Calais” by Auguste Rodin is one of his most famous sculptures.
-It commemorates a historical incident during the Hundred Years’ War, when Calais, a prominent French port on the English Channel, was under siege by the English for over a year and was forced to surrender.
+It commemorates a historical incident when Calais, a prominent French port on the English Channel, was under siege by the English for over a year and was eventually forced to surrender.

 The Hundred Years’ War was a series of conflicts waged from 1337 to 1453 by England against France, over the succession to the French throne.
 Calais overlooks the Strait of Dover, the narrowest point in the English Channel and during this prolonged conflict, England laid siege to Calais.
 King Philip VI of France ordered the city to hold out at all costs.
 Philip, unfortunately, failed to lift the blockade and starvation eventually forced the city to surrender.